 1. Why does this ministry exist?
 What’s our goal or mission?
 (Are there Scriptures that specifically speak to that goal that inspire us?)

 A great way to do this is to give everyone a chance to brainstorm all the values they have for the ministry: kids loving Jesus, faith transformation, teaching the Word of God accurately, fun, community, creativity, relevance, parents taking the lead….etc!
 (Let them come up with these and write them on the board or on a big sheet of paper.)
 The next part of this is to force people to narrow the values so your ministry knows what the top-3 or top-5 are.
 (Give them stickers or markers for each person to mark their top-3 or top-5.)
 Then step back and discuss whether they all agree that these are the things they value most.
 Write these down as your ministry’s core values.

-Of course, for us we’re proponents of REAL Learning (relational, experiential, applicable, learner-based).
+Of course, for us we’re proponents of REAL Learning (Relational, Experiential, Applicable, Learner-based).
 And every publisher has an underlying learning philosophy that will be present in every lesson.
 How do your leaders believe that kids learn best?
 Do they think it’s appropriate to have a video-based curriculum or is that too passive?
 Are they strong proponents of multiple intelligences—teaching to how every child is smart?
 Is a lot of teacher talk (lecture) okay or do they want kids doing things that are much more hands-on and discovery oriented?
 (This doesn’t have to be academic; just have a discussion about what they believe.
 And if they don’t know, agree to learn more about this.
 It’s critical!)

 From there, choosing a curriculum/resource becomes much clearer.
 Yet, there’s one more area you need to hone in on.
 I’m attaching a link here so you can see the variables, but basically determine if you’re resourcing a classroom setting, children’s church, large group/small group format, or activity center rotation.
-(Resources work better in certain settings depending on if they’re designed for those settings.) http://www.groupvbs.com/istore/curriculum/curriculum_chart.html
+(Resources work better in certain settings depending on if they’re designed for those settings.)
+Take the quiz on this page to learn more!

 In all honesty, after this, it really does come down to aesthetics.
 What does your team like?
 What looks like they’d enjoy teaching?
 What would kids want to come back for week after week?
 There’s no right/wrong answer here.
 You want your team to love what they’ve chosen.